jssql1234/docs-sqlacc/docs/usage/purchase/general.md

 ### Transfer From

-You can transfer your existing Purchase invoice or Cash Purchase
+You can transfer your existing Purchase invoice or Cash Purchase.

-All you have to do is RIGHT-CLICK at the "Extra Goods Received" title
+All you have to do is RIGHT-CLICK at the "Extra Goods Received" title.

 ![73](../../../static/img/getting-started/user-guide/purchase/jj73.png)